Credit card review: The Marriott Bonvoy American Express Card

 Welcome Bonus and Annual Fee

-This card has a low annual fee of £75 and a welcome bonus of 20,000 Marriott Bonvoy points after spending £3,000 in the first six months of card membership.
+This card has a low annual fee of £75 and a welcome bonus of 20,000 Marriott Bonvoy points after spending £3,000 in the first three months of card membership.
 While the 20,000 points sound impressive, remember that TPG U.K. considers Bonvoy points to be worth less than, say, Membership Rewards points.
 Based on TPG U.K.’s current valuation of Marriott Bonvoy points, that welcome bonus is worth around £140, which would offset the annual fee in the first year.

 Note the restrictions on welcome bonuses issued by American Express U.K. that have been in place since 2019.